-The trajectory comparison of HF to cancer is very different.
-With cancer, the pathway is more of a steady decline in health while HF has the potential of many ups and downs.
+This picture is a visual trajectory comparison of HF to cancer.
+As you can see, cancer is more of a steady decline in health while HF has the potential of many ups and downs.
 It is not typically a steady decline, but more of a pulsating wave throughout the progression and disease state.